robert-DL/geoarches/README.md

 You can follow instructions in [`documentation/archesweather-tutorial.ipynb`](documentation/archesweather-tutorial.ipynb) to load the models and run inference with them.
 See [`documentation/archesweathergen_pipeline.md`](documentation/archesweathergen_pipeline.md) to run training.

 ### Downloading ERA5 statistics
-To compute brier score on ERA5 (needed to instantiate ArchesWeather models for inferrence or training), you will need to download ERA5 quantiles:
+To compute brier score on ERA5 (needed to instantiate ArchesWeather models for inference or training), you will need to download ERA5 quantiles:
 ```sh
 src="https://huggingface.co/gcouairon/ArchesWeather/resolve/main"
 wget -O geoarches/stats/era5-quantiles-2016_2022.nc $src/era5-quantiles-2016_2022.nc